Rommagcom/agentic_ai_mcp/README.md

 # LLM Chat Assistant

-This project is a chat assistant application that integrates MCP servers with an LLM (Large Language Model) and external tools (MCP Servers).
-It allows users to interact with the LLM, which can either provide direct answers or call external tools to process user requests.
+This project is a chat assistant application that integrates MCP client (MCP host) with an LLM (Large Language Model) and external tools (MCP Servers).
+It allows users to interact with the LLM, which can either provide direct answers or call external tools (MCP servers) to process user requests.

 ## Features